-The Ping tool will ping other devices on the network directly from the AirOS device and is used to check the preliminary link quality and packet latency estimation between two network devices using ICMP packets.
+The Ping tool is used to check the preliminary link quality and packet latency estimation between two network devices using ICMP packets.

 Network Ping

 Select Destination IP A remote system IP can be selected from the list which is generated automatically or can be specified manually.